sorich87/import-users-from-csv/readme.txt

 1. User import screen

 == Changelog ==

+= 0.3.1 =
+* Don't process empty columns in the csv file

 = 0.3 =
 * Fixed bug where password field was overwritten for existing users